alinnman/celestial-navigation/README.md

   See [below](#terrestrial) for more information.

 ## 2. Making sights <a name="making-sights"></a>

+The description below focuses on writing code for the python scripts directly.
+We also go through the underlying maths.
+For using the Android app see [this description](APPDOC.md).

 You create a sight with code like this (for the Sun).
 You specify data from your sextant and chronometer.
 You also add tabular data from the